Student Speaker Award

 The Student Speaker Award is given to one master’s student and one bachelor’s student from each annual graduating class.
 The selected candidates are extended the opportunity to deliver the student honor’s address at their respective graduation ceremony.

-- Is well spoken and able to capture the celebration of this capstone event within the time allowed (3 minutes).
+- Well-spoken and able to capture the celebration of this capstone event within the time allowed (3 minutes)

 Nominations may be made by faculty, staff, students, alumni, and those familiar with the nominee’s work.